sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

     - Date symptoms began
     - Start and end date of company event and or company travel
     - List of company event attendees/potentially exposed teammates
-    - If you are still onsite at your hotel and have tested positive before returning home, please include Cassie Melani on your email; we will reach out to you and book any extended stays for you through TripActions.
+    - If you are still onsite at your hotel and have tested positive before returning home, please let us know; we will reach out to you and book any extended stays for you through TripActions.
 - If you need to take additional time off work to recover, first and foremost: we hope you feel better soon!
 Please submit your time off under 'Wellbeing leave' in Roots (though Slack); this will trigger a notification to your manager.
 We recommend talking through your time off plan with them in case you need a longer recovery time than expected.

 If you have any questions or concerns, please reach out to #people-ops on Slack.
 We hope that you stay healthy, and take care of yourselves!
 Thank you for your continued collaboration to ensure your safety and the safety of your teammates while traveling.